papajessie/swcdocs/translate.md

     cmp_desc_cmp_6_bh_e 'With the local Mercenaries under heel, Kosh has a special assignment of a deeply personal matter for you to attend to on Tatooine...' cmp_desc_cmp_7_bs_e 'Kosh sends you an urgent message to bring your forces to a Tusken camp in the desert...' cmp_desc_cmp_7_rsf_r "The time has come to hit the Imperial garrison on Tatooine with a decisive and swift strike so severe they won't know what happened." cmp_desc_cmp_7_tat_e "With Kosh's secret shipment missing, someone needs to take the blame.
-If you can't get it back, that somone is you." cmp_desc_cmp_7_wos_r 'Jennica sends you an urgent message to bring your forces and meet her in the desert...' cmp_desc_cmp_8_dotd_e 'With the situation with Liana resolved for now your attention is drawn back to Tatooine and a more local concern...' cmp_desc_cmp_8_dotd_r 'With the Imperial presence on Tatooine destroyed the time has come to turn attentions to more local concerns...' cmp_desc_cmp_8_rsf_r "It's time to strike at the Empire on Tatooine in a major way." cmp_desc_cmp_8_tat_e "With Kosh's secret shipment missing, someone needs to take the blame.
-If you can't get it back, that somone is you." cmp_desc_cmp_9_sas_e "The key to uncovering the Rebel's secret main base may lie with finding a missing senator and underworld figure.
+If you can't get it back, that someone is you." cmp_desc_cmp_7_wos_r 'Jennica sends you an urgent message to bring your forces and meet her in the desert...' cmp_desc_cmp_8_dotd_e 'With the situation with Liana resolved for now your attention is drawn back to Tatooine and a more local concern...' cmp_desc_cmp_8_dotd_r 'With the Imperial presence on Tatooine destroyed the time has come to turn attentions to more local concerns...' cmp_desc_cmp_8_rsf_r "It's time to strike at the Empire on Tatooine in a major way." cmp_desc_cmp_8_tat_e "With Kosh's secret shipment missing, someone needs to take the blame.
+If you can't get it back, that someone is you." cmp_desc_cmp_9_sas_e "The key to uncovering the Rebel's secret main base may lie with finding a missing senator and underworld figure.
 Luckily, General Veers has a plan..." cmp_desc_cmp_9_sas_r 'Han Solo has a daring plan to free an influential senator and underworld figure from the clutches of an Imperial detention facility.
 But he needs your help...' cmp_desc_cmp_fue 'Establish your base on Tatooine and then choose a faction!'